nirmalasrjn/ohpc-wiki/Technical-Steering-Committee-Meeting.md

 The Technical Steering Committee for OpenHPC meets every Tuesday at 8am Pacific.
 To stay up-to-date, subscribe to the TSC [mailing list](https://lists.openhpc.community/mailman/listinfo/openhpc-tsc).

+*NOTE:* Due to the Fourth of July holiday in the United States, We will not be holding a TSC meeting on Tuesday July 5th.
+We will resume out regular meetings on July 12.

+***

 * June 28, 2016 Meeting: [PDF](http://bit.ly/ohpctsc20160628)

 ***